I'll Be There for You (The Moffatts song)

-"I'll Be There for You" is a song by Canadian pop rock band The Moffatts.
+"I'll Be There for You" is a song by Canadian pop rock band the Moffatts.
 It was released in April 1998 as the first single from their third album, Chapter I: A New Beginning.
-The song was a hit in Canada, reaching No. 5 on Canada's singles chart and peaked at No. 25 on the RPM Adult Contemporary chart.
+The song was a hit in Canada, reaching No. 5 on The Record's single chart and No. 25 on the RPM Adult Contemporary chart.

 Music video

-The music video was directed by Lionel Martin and premiered in 1998.
+The music video was directed by Lionel C. Martin and premiered in 1998.
 The video features the Moffatts performing in a garage on a stormy day.
 Their garage band performance is being watched in various locations: in the living room of a young couple while they eat popcorn; in the bedroom of a girls' slumber party; and through the window of a pawn shop.
 The video ends with the Moffatts walking to the pawn shop windows where they notice their performance.